wtree101/registration/README.md

 imgs_filter: downsampled and filtered to make registration quick and stable.

-Transform data got from this images will be performed on original rgbImages to get [color_outcome]
+Transform data got from this image set will be performed on original rgbImages to get [color_outcome]